OpenStickCommunity/Hardware/3D Prints/OSBMX v2/Community submissions/OSBMX v2 - SiTong Edition/README.md

 The following text must be included in any distribution of derivatives of this project or the boards.
 All links must also be included.

-Based on the OSBLP v2 SiTong Edition by TheTrain.
+Based on the OSBMX v2 SiTong Edition by TheTrain.

 Copyright © 2025 [TheTrain](http://x.com/thetrain24)<br/>